shubhamchandak94/nanopore_dna_storage/README.md

 - `DATA_PATH`: the `$DATA` directory
 - `FAST5_PATH`: the `$FAST5_PATH` directory
 - `EXPERIMENTS`: which experiments are included in the sequencing run (e.g., `"0 1 2 5 8"` for the `20210304_MIN_0964` run)
 - `NUM_READS_FOR_DECODING`: how many reads we decode with the Viterbi decoder.
-Since Viterbi decoding is a slow process, we keep this to a small number which is more than sufficient for successful decoding.
+Since Viterbi decoding is a slow process, we keep this to a small number (10000) which is more than sufficient for successful decoding and subsampling experiments.

 Once these parameters are set, you can just run
 ```